Overview of Tracking Sources (Advertising Channels)

 Yahoo Organic

-Tracking numbers associated with this source will dynamically display to visitors coming from a Yahoo organic search.
+Tracking numbers associated with this source will dynamically display to visitors from Yahoo organic search results.

 YouTube

-Tracking numbers associated with this source will dynamically display to visitors coming from YouTube to your site.
+Tracking numbers associated with this source will be dynamically displayed to visitors from YouTube who arrive on your site.

 Was this article helpful?